Manchester, Lancashire & Cheshire Country Houses

 Admission

-There is a small charge for entry to Gardens and to the Hall - children and senior citizens go at a reduced price.
+There is a small charge for entry to Gardens and to the Hall and children go at a reduced price.
 Please telephone to check prices before setting out.

 Facilities